© Crown copyright 2021

 We will inform interested parties of this and invite them to comment and provide evidence in relation to the statement within an agreed period.
 We will then consider these comments before making our final determination.

 At this point, we will also contact anyone who has supplied information to us during the review to explain how their information was used.
 We will include details of the assessment which formed the basis for our final determination.

-We will make a preliminary decision to recommend either varying or revoking the measure.
-We can also maintain the level of a measure.
-Our preliminary decision comes in the form of a recommendation to the Secretary of State, who may accept it or reject it if they consider that it is not in the public interest.
+We will make a recommendation either varying or revoking the measure.
+We can also recommend maintaining the level of a measure.
+The Secretary of State may accept or reject our recommendation if they consider that it is not in the public interest.